 - Chronic back pain lasts longer than three months

 Causes of back pain

-The causes of back pain are difficult to determine, though it’s often related to a strain in one of the interconnecting structures in the back, as opposed to a nerve problem.
+The causes of back pain are difficult to determine, though it’s often related to a strain in one of the interconnecting structures in the back.
 While for many people the specific problem is difficult to identify, there are a various factors that can increase your risk in developing back pain or aggravating it.
 These factors include: